Milan in 4 Days: everything you need to know

 Still, if you want to go at a special time and you don't mind spending a little cold, I can't think of a better plan than going to Milan at Christmas, when the whole city is illuminated and dressed up.

-Book a guided tour of Milan
+Book a bike tour in Milan

 Itinerary of your 4-day trip to Milan